 (ii) in respect of the second and each subsequent payment, the date falling three months after the previous payment date;

-and if any such payment date is not a Business Day, the payment due on such payment date shall be made on the immediately preceding Business Day.
+and if any such payment date is not a Business Day or, in the case of the final payment date, falls after the Scheduled Termination Date, the payment due on such payment date shall be made on the immediately preceding Business Day or, in the case of the final payment date, the last Business Day on or before the Scheduled Termination Date.

-“Change in Tax Law shall mean any proposed or final rulemaking published by a taxing authority, or a final decision of a court of competent jurisdiction, after the date hereof (regardless of whether such rulemaking or final decision is made with respect to a party to a Transaction), or the enactment, promulgation, execution, or ratification of, or any change in or amendment to, any law or regulation (or the application or interpretation of any law, as determined by a court or as determined by the opinion of independent counsel mutually acceptable to Counterparty and Enron) after the date hereof.
+“Change in Tax Law” shall mean any proposed or final rulemaking published by a taxing authority, or a final decision of a court of competent jurisdiction, after the date hereof (regardless of whether such rulemaking or final decision is made with respect to a party to a Transaction), or the enactment, promulgation, execution, or ratification of, or any change in or amendment to, any law or regulation (or the application or interpretation of any law, as determined by a court or as determined by the opinion of independent counsel mutually acceptable to Counterparty and Enron) after the date hereof.

+“Contract Currency” shall mean the currency in which the Buyer Payments and Seller Payment shall be made in respect of a Transaction as set out on this website and recorded in Enron’s electronic records in respect of the Transaction.

+“Control” shall mean in respect of an entity the right to exercise a majority of the voting power in that entity.

 “Credit Product” shall mean the credit protection which the parties to a Transaction may buy or sell in respect of a Reference Entity.

+“Determination Agent” shall mean [Enron].

 “Derivative Transaction” shall mean all swap, option or other financially-settled derivative transactions between the parties (but, for the avoidance of doubt, shall not include any Transaction).

-“Effective Date” shall mean the date on which the Transaction becomes effective.
+“Effective Date” shall mean midnight on the date falling 60 days after the Trade Date in respect of a Transaction. .

 “ETA” shall mean the electronic trading agreement entered into by the parties in respect of Transactions.

-“Indemnifiable Tax” shall mean any Tax, other than a Tax that would not be imposed in respect of a payment made under the relevant Transaction but for a present or former connection between the jurisdiction of the government or taxing authority imposing such Tax and the recipient of such payment or a person related to such recipient (including, without limitation, a connection arising from such recipient or related person (i) being or having been a citizen or resident of, (ii) being or having been organised in, (iii) being or having been present or engaged in a trade or business in, or (iv) having or having had a permanent establishment or fixed place of business in, that jurisdiction), but excluding a connection arising solely from that recipient or related person having executed, delivered, enforced or performed obligations or received a payment under the relevant Transaction or any related credit support document.
+“Indemnifiable Tax” shall mean any Tax, other than a Tax that would not be imposed in respect of a payment made under the relevant Transaction but for a present or former connection between the jurisdiction of the government or taxing authority imposing such Tax and the recipient of such payment or a person related to such recipient (including, without limitation, a connection arising from such recipient or related person (i) being or having been a citizen or resident of, (ii) being or having been organised in, (iii) being or having been present or engaged in a trade or business in, or (iv) having or having had a permanent establishment or fixed place of business in, that jurisdiction), but excluding a connection arising solely from that recipient or related person having executed, delivered, enforced or performed obligations or received a payment under the relevant Transaction.

 “Interest Rate” shall mean (a) with respect to a non-defaulting party, a per annum rate of interest equal to the one month USD LIBOR as published as of 11.00 a.m.
 (London Time) by Barclays Bank PLC, and (b) with respect to a Defaulting Party, a per annum rate of interest equal to three percent (3%) over such rate; provided, however, in either case the Interest Rate may never exceed the maximum lawful rate under applicable law.